 Founder’s Story

 Chandler Crews was diagnosed with achondroplasia at birth in 1993.
 Throughout the majority of her life, she has had multiple visits all across the country, a common occurrence for most patients, to see various specialists to monitor and treat the condition.
-Her inspiration to start The Chandler Project came from noticing the lack of compassion that parents of newly-diagnosed babies with achondroplasia were receiving from other individuals with achondroplasia when seeking information about treatment(s) for the condition.
+Her inspiration to start The Chandler Project came from the lack of compassion that parents of newly diagnosed babies with achondroplasia were receiving from other individuals with achondroplasia when seeking information about pharmaceutical and surgical treatment options for the condition.
 She wanted to be that someone that she wished her parents could’ve had when she was first diagnosed – which was before the gene that makes up achondroplasia was even discovered!